itobey/fddb-exporter/docs/details/upgrading.md

 ## What a version bump touches

 - **Your data:** nothing.
-The exporter only ever inserts days or updates them in place, and no release so far has needed a data migration.
+The exporter only ever inserts days or updates them in place.
 Documents written by an older version are read by a newer one.
+The one clean-up ever required is the duplicate-day removal for 2.4.0 above.
 - **Your configuration:** possibly.
 See the changelog note above.
 - **The database schema:** MongoDB has none to migrate.
 New fields simply appear on newly written documents; older documents keep whatever they were written with, so a field added in a later version is absent for older days until you re-export them.
+Indexes are the one exception — see the duplicate-day cleanup above for 2.4.0.
 - **UI preferences** (custom rolling-average presets) live in MongoDB alongside the data and survive upgrades.

 ## Backing up